freenas/freenas-docs/userguide/storage.rst

 the origin filesystem becomes a clone of the clone making it possible to destroy the filesystem that the clone was created from.
 Otherwise, a clone cannot be destroyed while the origin filesystem exists.

-**Destroy Dataset:** clicking the :guilabel:`Destroy Dataset` button causes the browser window to turn red to indicate that this is a destructive action.
-The :guilabel:`Destroy Dataset` screen forces you to check the box
-:guilabel:`I'm aware this will destroy all child datasets and snapshots within this dataset` before it will perform this action.

-**Edit Options:** edit the pool properties described in :numref:`Table %s <zfs_create_dataset>`.
-Note that changing the dataset name is not allowed.

-**Create Dataset:** used to create a child dataset within this dataset.

 #ifdef freenas
 .. index:: Deduplication